Not a Member?

 Nasal AdministrationApply nasal ointment inside the nose.Do not apply ointment to the eye.After application, close the nostrils by pressing together and releasing the sides of the nose repetitively for approximately 1 minute.
 This will spread the ointment throughout the nares.Discard each tube after use.Do not use concurrently with any other intranasal product.

-Bactroban:- Store at controlled room temperature (between 68 and 77 degrees F)Centany:- Store at controlled room temperature (between 68 and 77 degrees F)Centany AT :- Store at controlled room temperature (between 68 and 77 degrees F)
+Bactroban:- Do not freeze- Store at controlled room temperature (between 68 and 77 degrees F)Centany:- Store at controlled room temperature (between 68 and 77 degrees F)Centany AT :- Store at controlled room temperature (between 68 and 77 degrees F)